 PDSA – turning breaking hearts into beating hearts

-Pets are members of the family.
-Our four-legged friends give unconditional love and they can often be a person’s only companion.
-They don’t ever deserve to become victims of economic and social hardship.
-They can’t help themselves...but we can – with your help.
+Pets are part of the family.
+Our four-legged friends give unconditional love and are often a person’s only companion.
+They don’t deserve to suffer through economic and social hardship.
+They can’t help themselves.
+But we can – with your help.

-We are the UK’s leading veterinary charity.
-Every year veterinary staff at our 51 Pet Hospitals and over 380 Pet Practices work tirelessly to provide 2.7 million veterinary treatments – including 440,000 preventative treatments – helping over 470,000 much-loved pets and bringing peace of mind to 300,000 owners.
+We are the UK’s leading vet charity.
+Every year, the dedicated teams at our 51 Pet Hospitals and 380 plus Pet Practices work tirelessly to provide 2.7 million veterinary treatments – including 440,000 preventative treatments.
+This helps over 470,000 much-loved pets and brings peace of mind to 300,000 owners.

-PDSA has been a lifeline for sick and injured pets for 97 years.
+PDSA has been a lifeline for sick and injured pets since 1917.
 In that time we’ve provided a staggering 100 million free treatments to more than 20 million pets.

-Our veterinary expertise, UK-wide coverage and comprehensive education programme means that we touch the lives of more pets and their owners than any other animal welfare organisation.
-And we owe it all to one truly inspirational lady: PDSA’s founder, Maria Dickin.
+Our veterinary expertise, UK-wide coverage and comprehensive education programme means that we touch the lives of more pets and owners than any other animal welfare organisation.
+And we owe it all to one truly inspirational woman: PDSA’s founder, Maria Dickin.

 There was so much demand that she soon needed larger premises and established a fleet of mobile dispensaries to travel around the country.

-Maria devoted her life to improving the welfare of the pets she loved –and her determination, enthusiasm and pioneering spirit define PDSA to this day.
+Maria devoted her life to improving the welfare of the pets she loved.
+Her determination, enthusiasm and pioneering spirit define PDSA to this day.

 Our PDSA Pet Hospitals

 Our vets and nurses are ready to deal with everything from lifesaving surgery to vaccinations.
 It all happens across our network of 51 Pet Hospitals and over 380 Pet Practices around the UK.
 Here are our vital statistics: